 Mr. Arty Allen won the Counselor of the Year award by the American College Counseling Association.
 Congratulations!

 Congrats to our assistant director Dr. Katie Jones who was elected to the position of president-elect for the Georgia College Counseling Association.
 This organization seeks to advance the field of mental health clinicians who work primarily with college and university students.
-Dr. Jones will start her term as president of GCCA in January 2022.
+Dr. Jones will immediately start as president-elect and will begin her term as president of GCCA in January 2022.

 Congrats to two members of our team for their awards at the Georgia College Counseling Association’s 2021 Conference!
 Ms. Nikita Robinson won the Sylvia Shortt Counselor of the Year Award for her work on suicide prevention, advocacy and clinical work, and service to the university.
 Dr. Mark Taracuk won Outstanding Professional Contribution to Knowledge Award for his work on addressing harmful attitudes toward transgender and gender diverse individuals, which was recently accepted for publication in the International Journal of Transgender Health.
 Dr. Taracuk also won for Clinical Program of the Year Award for the Creating Champions program; this award recognizes the development and implementation of a unique clinical program for college students.

 Dr. Mark Taracuk, a staff psychologist at the Counseling Center, was selected to be on the advisory committee for the annual Solving the Campus Sexual Assault & Dating Violence Puzzle national conference hosted by the Chrysalis Network.
 The annual conference is focused on bringing attention to the crisis of sexual assault and dating violence on college campuses as well as highlight the transformative prevention and response work being done.
 More information on the Chrysalis Network and the annual conference can be found here.